morenomancosu/SSCORE_2020/README.md

 # SSCORE_2020
-Replication material for the article “Is it the message or the messenger?”
+Replication material (data and Stata syntax) for the article “Is it the message or the messenger?”
 Conspiracy endorsement and media sources - Social Science Computer Review, by Moreno Mancosu and Federico Vegetti